costyn/LumiApp/README.md

 * DONE!
 Add more a "help" user level to add tooltips where each parameter is explained!
 * DONE!
 Progress bar during blending
 * Countdown timer to the next palette
-* Separate LumiferaController.tsx into multiple components
+* Sort of done?
+Separate LumiferaController.tsx into multiple components
+* Save a cookie for the USER LEVEL and Dark Mode preference
+* Move System presets and user presets onto the same card
+* Smaller margin on the phone layout
+* Warnings for low light/low bpm modes

 ### Harder